 - Chronic respiratory disorders.

-First-generation (typical) antipsychotic drugs meet the requirements for therapeutic drug monitoring primarily for compliance control and to avoid extrapyramidal reactions by maintaining chronic exposure to minimum effective blood levels.
+First-generation (typical) antipsychotic drugs meet the requirements for therapeutic drug monitoring primarily for compliance control and to avoid extrapyramidal reactions by maintaining chronic exposure to minimum adequate blood levels.

-For clozapine, drug safety with respect to agranulocytosis is another reason to use therapeutic drug monitoring.
+For clozapine, drug safety concerning agranulocytosis is another reason to use therapeutic drug monitoring.

 There is a constant 65% D2 receptor occupancy requirement for antipsychotic efficacy in functional imaging studies.

-With regard to plasma levels related to therapeutic effects, ideal concentrations have been established for clozapine (350 ng / ml to 600 ng / ml), risperidone (20 ng / ml to 60 ng / ml) and olanzapine (20 ng / ml for -80 ng / mL) but not for the other second generation antipsychotics.
+About plasma levels related to therapeutic effects, ideal concentrations have been established for clozapine (350 ng / ml to 600 ng / ml), risperidone (20 ng / ml to 60 ng / ml) and olanzapine (20 ng / ml for -80 ng / mL) but not for the other second-generation antipsychotics.

 An isolated overdose of neuroleptics is rarely fatal.
 Toxicity results from blocking some or all of the following receptors: